 You can count the ways in which this car differs from that equivalent on the fingers of one hand, and mostly from the far end of the car park.
 Plastic wheelarch extensions?
 Check.
 New bumpers with faux underbody protection plates?
 Check.
 Roof bars?
 Present.
 What isn’t so obvious is that, on top of all that, Ambiance-spec Stepways come with fog lamps, body-coloured bumpers and mirrors and metallic paint included; the equivalent Sandero hatch doesn’t.

-The Stepway range is simpler than the Sandero’s: there’s no 74bhp 1.2-litre engine and no bog-basic Access trim.
-Which is why the £7995 entry price for an 89bhp three-cylinder petrol turbo, in Ambiance trim, only represents a £600 premium over the like-for-like hatchback.
+The Stepway range is simpler than the Sandero’s: there’s no 74bhp 1.2-litre engine and no entry-level Access trim.
+Which is why the £7995 entry price for an 89bhp three-cylinder petrol turbo, in Ambiance trim, only represents a £400 premium over the like-for-like hatchback.
 The 89bhp 1.5-litre dCi turbodiesel suits the functional flavour of the car much better, though.

-With CO2 emissions of 105g/km, it will save you £80 a year on your tax disc and, returning a real-world 50mpg, should better the petrol option on efficiency by a considerable margin.
+With CO2 emissions of 105g/km, it will save you £85 a year on your tax disc.
+The three-cylinder petrol is claimed to average 52.3mpg, while the diesel's reputed to return 70.6mpg.
+Realistically, the diesel should average a real-world 50mpg, easily some 5mpg higher than the petrol, so it's the better option for efficiency by a decent margin.

-The Stepway’s ride and handling are better.
+On the plus side, the Stepway’s ride and handling are better than the standard hatchback.
 While its body rolls a little more through fast corners, there’s very little outright grip sacrificed by the pseudo-offroader.
 Directional responsiveness is competitive, and steering feel is quite reasonable, too.
 Meanwhile, the additional ride height you get with your Stepway only seems to do good things for the operational effectiveness of what must be fairly rudimentary suspension components.